 - 4 year Certificate OMFS program-EMBA

 - The EMBA will not interfere with the duration, the experience nor the responsibilities of the trainees.
 The OMFS program at the University of Rochester is offering an Executive Master in Business Administration (EMBA) degree along with the OMFS Certificate program.
-This is effective for the 2020 Admission cycle.

 - The EMBA degree will be offered to one resident in the 48 month OMFS certificate program.